EdoardoGerva/Master-Thesis/README.md

 while for Episcan, **episcan.R** was utilized.

-In **Filtering.ipynb** feature selection and removal of main effects is preformed on the data.
+In **Filtering.ipynb** feature selection and removal of main effects are preformed on the data.

 **bootstrap-relief.R** and **bootstrap-episcan.R** are used to perform the bootstrap procedure on the filtered data.